 The correspondencies between principles and activities are shown in the image below.
 To explore the Agendashift model in more detail, click the image:

-The second of those five principles, agree on outcomes, is fundamental.
-The agreement part can be traced back to Mike’s first book Kanban from the Inside (Blue Hole Press, 2014), agreement being the eighth of the nine values in the model that gave rise to that book.
+The second of those five principles, agree on outcomes, is fundamental, authentic agreement on outcomes providing a legitimate and powerful basis for change.
+This principle can be traced back to Mike’s first book Kanban from the Inside (Blue Hole Press, 2014), agreement being the eighth of the nine values in the model that underpinned that book.
 Agendashift meanwhile could be described as “outcomes all the way down”, dealing as it does with high level organisational goals, the impact of small, safe-to-fail experiments, and a whole spectrum of outcomes in between.

-Outcomes are also the means by which Agendashift integrates models as diverse as Lean, Agile, Clean Language, Cynefin, Kanban, Lean Startup, and A3.
-For example, take Agendashift’s True North statement (itself describing a kind of outcome):
+Outcomes are the means by which Agendashift’s transformation strategy workshops integrates models and frameworks as diverse as Lean, Agile, Clean Language, Cynefin, Kanban, Lean Startup, and A3.
+Take, for example, Agendashift’s True North statement (itself describing a kind of outcome):

-Whilst consciously minimising the use of their jargon, this statement owes much to Lean and Agile.
-Using the Clean Language-inspired coaching game 15-minute FOTO, we can contextualise it, participants modelling a landscape of organisational obstacles and outcomes that is meaningful to them.
+Whilst consciously minimising the use of their jargon, this generative image (to use some Organisation Development jargon) owes much to Lean and Agile.
+In our workshops, and using our Clean Language-inspired coaching game 15-minute FOTO, we contextualise it, participants modelling a landscape of organisational obstacles and outcomes that is meaningful to them in their current situation.
 The generated outcomes can be treated as the micro-narratives that Cynefin deals in, which in turn guides the application of the hypothesis-driven techniques of Lean Startup and A3.

-Agendashift™ is copyright © 2015-2018 Positive Incline Ltd. All rights reserved.
-The Agendashift 'about' page by Mike Burrows of Positive Incline Ltd is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+Agendashift™ is copyright © 2015-2020 Positive Incline Ltd. All rights reserved.
+The Agendashift About page by Mike Burrows of Positive Incline Ltd is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/.

 Meet us online